deicod/convex-operator/docs/getting-started.md

   --from-literal=url='postgres://produser:prodpass@pg-rw.postgres.svc.cluster.local:5432/convex_prod?sslmode=require'
 ```

-If you plan to terminate TLS at the Gateway, create a TLS Secret in the same namespace (optional):
+If you plan to terminate TLS at the Gateway, create a TLS Secret in the same namespace (optional if you let cert-manager populate it):
 ```bash
 kubectl -n convex create secret tls convex-tls \
   --cert=/path/to/cert.pem --key=/path/to/key.pem
 ```
+Alternatively, keep `spec.networking.tlsSecretRef` set and rely on the default Gateway annotation (`cert-manager.io/cluster-issuer: letsencrypt-prod-rfc2136`) or your own `gatewayAnnotations` to have cert-manager issue the certificate into that Secret.

 ## 4) Create the ConvexInstance resources
 Save the following manifests (adjust hosts, secrets, and TLS as needed) and apply them.
 These use the Postgres engine and point to the secrets created above.